Get Help Now

 Paternity in Pennsylvania Custody Cases

 The paternity of a child is never questioned when the parents are married.
-When a child is born out of wedlock, however, the father must immediately establish his parental status to gain access to father’s rights.
+When a child is born out of wedlock, however, the father must immediately establish his parental status to gain access to father’s rights in Pennsylvania.
 In most cases, establishing paternity is as simple as signing on the dotted line.
 DNA tests are only required when the child’s paternity is disputed by either the court or by the mother herself.

 Doctrine of Paternity by Estoppel